Save it for later!

 I wanted to make this space look like it was a part of the house.

-I wanted it to be easy to clean, keep organized and have everything we needed to come in and out of the house in the crazy Chicago weather, but also wanted to use the colors we used in the other areas of the house.
+I wanted it to be easy to clean, keep organized, and have everything we needed to come and go from the house in the unpredictable Chicago weather, while also using the colors we had used in the other areas of the house.

 Since Addie is a runner and likes to keep his running gear here, I added a couple of drawers for him.
 This simplified a lot the laundry process of his running gear and my life too!
 Win, Win.